Items Available only to Certified Customers

 • Certified Customers (Manufacturer B chemicals) – can buy Manufacturer B Chemicals, Certification Courses.
 Can view all products.

-• Can customers with one certification see the other certification courses? - Yes, they can
+• Can customers with one certification see other certification courses? – Yes, they can.

-• Can customers with a certification see the certification course they have already completed? – Yes, they can
+• Can customers with a certification see the course they've already finished? – Yes, they can.

-• Can any visitor to the website see the certification courses? - We only sell to schools, universities etc. Only their members can buy from us.
-They can buy products they are certified for and they can view all other products and certification courses.
+• Can anyone visiting the site see the certification courses? – We only sell to schools, universities, and similar organizations.
+Only their members can buy from us.
+They can buy products they're certified for and view all other products and certification courses.

-Any other visitors to the site can see our product catalog, including certification courses.
-However, they cannot see prices and they cannot buy anything.
-If they want to buy our products, they must contact our Sales team to have their institution added to our customer list.
+Other visitors can see our product catalog, including certification courses, but they can't see prices or buy anything.
+If they want to buy, they need to contact our Sales team to get their institution added to our customer list.

 • Certified Customers (Manufacturer A external) and Certified Customers (Manufacturer A internal) customer groups permitted to buy to Manufacturer A Products and Certification Courses.
 Permitted to view all products.